28 June 2015

 Learn more about the fascinating history of the Declaration of Independence from its caretakers at the National Archives.

-Gentle reminder: Limited Access to the BDC continues.
+Gentle reminder: For assured personalized access, please make an appointment: 843-255-6468 or bdc@bcgov.net.
 Please see our page on the Library's website for details.

 No comments: